Emarioo/BetterThanBatch/docs/guide/29-Importing C headers.md

 - We have problems handling includes in C headers
 - You cannot import defines

-Some of these problems will be fixed in due time but it may take many years depending on how important they are compared to everything else in the compiler.
+Some of these problems will be fixed in due time but it may take many months depending on how important they are compared to everything else in the compiler.

 # Implementation and details